Estimated reading time: 9 minutes

 Civil Engineering:

-Engineers at times, use trigonometry to calculate the heights of buildings, the lengths of bridges, and the angles of slopes.
+Engineers frequently use trigonometry to calculate the heights of buildings, the lengths of bridges, and the angles of slopes, especially when precision and accuracy are crucial.

 Mechanical Engineering:

-They use Trigonometry in the design of gears, cams, and other mechanical components.
+They also use trigonometry extensively in the design of gears, cams, and other mechanical components, particularly to ensure proper functionality and alignment.

 Calculus: The Math of Change